How is Zeffy free?

 As the name suggests, the Contact Us page lists the details for reaching out to you.
 It lists crucial information like email, phone number, and the organization's postal address.

 Include a contact form to make it easy for people to send a message and reach you directly.
-Mention social media profile links to help them engage further and learn more about your organization.

 5. Donation page

 Your donation page is the heart of your fundraising efforts.
 Keep it simple and focused and clearly show how donations make an impact.
-You can also offer suggested amounts to guide donors.
+Include success stories, a ticking meter that increases as donations are made, and images of lives your nonprofit has changed.

 Make sure it works well on mobile devices and include security badges to build trust.
 Partner with platforms like Zeffy's 100% free donate button to offer flexible donation options without fees.